imarc/handbook/backend.markdown

 Column names are singular (`first_name`).

-The primary key column is named the singular of the table name followed by `_id`:
+The primary key column is named `id` unless a better descriptive name is appropriate.

-	Table Name:  users
-	Primary Key: user_id

 ### Variable Naming